 Students hired to carry out specific tasks that contribute to the Intellectual Property of RMCAD retain no rights of ownership in whole or in part to that Intellectual Property or to the Student's contribution to that work.
-RMCAD also reserves the right to use students' likenesses and/or voices in RMCAD advertising or promotional pieces.
+RMCAD also reserves the right to use students' likeness and/or voice in RMCAD advertising or promotional pieces.